 What do I need to know before I try to meditate?

 - Find a quiet and peaceful place.
 This will help to decrease noises and other distractions in your environment.

 - Get into a comfortable posture.
 Different types of meditation use different postures, such as sitting upright in comfortable chair with your feet on the floor, sitting on the floor, lying down, standing, or even walking.

 - Think of focal point of attention.
 Depending on the type of meditation, it may be a single word, the flow of your breath, or the present moment.

 - Be open to the entire experience.
 Try to let go of any expectations you may have before you begin to meditate.
 If you become distracted – it’s okay, just try to re-focus!
 This is normal and part of learning how to meditate.
 With practice, it will get easier.

 How do I start to meditate?

 Most beginners find it easier to learn how to meditate with some instruction.
 All types of meditation can be practiced in a class with an instructor or on your own.
 If you are interested in trying out a class, check your local community center or neighborhood yoga studio.
-If classes are not for you, don’t worry, there are countless recorded instructions in MP3 audio format or on DVDs.
+If classes are not for you, don’t worry, there are countless recorded audio and/or video instructions available online or even as apps.
 Just remember, it’s normal to get distracted or feel so relaxed that you fall asleep.